 - Spacing before and after

-- · Specific indentations
+- Specific indentations

-- · Line spacing
+- Line spacing

-- Tab stops
+- ・ Tab stops

-- · Line and page breaks
+- Line and page breaks

 Let's do a few basic text formatting tasks.
-If you have Word open, let's use the Word\textbasics.docx file that should be in your DataFiles folder.
+If you have Word open, let's use the Word_textbasics.docx file that should be in your DataFiles folder.

-If Word isn't open yet, open MS Word.
+• If Word isn't open yet, open MS Word.

 On the start screen, or from the File tab, choose to open a file.
 You will likely need to navigate through your computer to find the file.
-You can do this from the File tab's Open screen by selecting Other Locations/Browse, then browsing to wherever you stored your BUSTECH directory, then to the DataFiles folder.
+You can do this from the File tab's Open screen by selecting Other Locations/Browse, then browsing to wherever you stored your file.
+For this book, we suggested you create a BUSTECH directory, then the DataFiles folder, for files to work on.

-- Look there for the Word\textbasics.docx file, then open it. - Next, and this is important: Use the File tab again, but choose SAVE AS.
-In the navigation window, back out of your DataFiles folder, then enter the Examples folder then into your MS\Word folder. - Then, save your file as Word textbasicsWork.docx.
+• Look there for the Word_textbasics.docx

+file, then open it.

+- Next, and this is important: Use the File tab again, but choose SAVE AS.
+In the navigation window, back out of your DataFiles folder, then enter the Examples folder then into your MS_Word folder. - Then, save your file as Word_textbasicsWork The Word program should add the .docx extension for you.